-OUTREACH & COLLEGE CONNECTIONS
+COLLEGE CONNECTIONS & DUAL2DEGREE

-The Outreach Department provides off-site assistance to residents in Hidalgo and Starr counties.
-College Connections Specialists, and Dual2Degree Specialists, distribute enrollment, financial aid, and program information at various college and career days; promote the College through presentations at schools and community agencies; assist prospective students with their transition into South Texas College by helping to complete enrollment and financial aid forms; and serve as primary contacts for the Dual Enrollment program.
+The College Connections and Dual2Degree Departments provide off-site assistance to residents in Hidalgo and Starr counties.
+College Connections Specialists, and Dual2Degree Specialists, distribute enrollment, financial aid, and program information at various college and career days; promote the College through presentations at schools and community agencies; assist prospective students with their transition into South Texas College by helping to complete enrollment and financial aid forms.

-The Outreach Department facilitates the dual enrollment application and registration process for the district's high schools.
-Outreach Specialists work closely with public school counselors and school district personnel, as well as community agencies to promote a college going and college completion culture.
+The Dual2Degree Specialists serve as primary contacts for the Dual Enrollment program, and facilitate the dual enrollment application and registration process for the district's high schools.
+Specialists work closely with public school counselors and school district personnel, as well as community agencies to promote a college going and college completion culture.